How to Fix Probe error — temperature probe issue on LG LSEL6335F (Electric Range)

 Common Symptoms & Causes

-The following symptoms typically indicate a temperature probe issue on your LG LSEL6335F electric range.
+If you’re experiencing a temperature probe issue on your LG LSEL6335F electric range, look out for the following symptoms:

 • The oven display shows a “Probe” error message or F3 error code